root-project/jsroot/docs/JSROOT.md

 Selected branches can be accessed from **tgtobj** data member.
 At the end of tree reading `TSelector::Terminate()` method will be called.

-As second parameter of tree.Process() function one could provide object with arguments
+As third parameter of treeProcess() function one could provide object with arguments

     let args = { numentries: 1000, firstentry: 500 };
-    tree.Process(selector, args);
+    treeProcess(tree, selector, args);

 ### TGeo API